 Greens are one of the fundamentals of southern cuisine.
 To that extent, most southern cooks are privy to traditional methods of cutting them for cooking.
 However, many will attest that within the ten commandments, there contains a footnote that states, “Thou Shalt Find No Superior Accompaniment to Greens than Fat-back.”
 I contend that not only is there a flavor-rich alternative, in addition it is one that will bring harmony to your body and mind with it’s abundance of health benefits and anti-inflammatory properties.

 Kale the (Anti-inflammatory) Super-Green

 Kale greens are a rich source of vitamins A, C, and K. That is only the beginning.
 The anti-oxidant power of kale can be tested by sitting out a leaf at room temperature.
 Unlike other greens in it’s botanical family, kale resists the rapid oxidation that causes greens to wilt.
-Consequently, it is allegedly the most Lutein rich food.
+Consequently, it is one of the most Lutein rich foods.
 Lutein is an anti-oxidant carotenoid that is scientifically proven to protect eyes from degradation.
 Kale also contains Alpha-Lipoic-Acid, which lowers glucose levels in the blood.
 Another key element, the chlorophyll contained in greens binds with toxic cancer causing agents, and prevents the body from absorbing them.
 Oxalic acid is an enzyme that prevents the body from absorbing calcium.
 Although kale contains one of the lowest concentrations of oxalates in comparison to other greens, cooking these super-greens lowers oxalic-acid even more.
-Further, kale is also a good source of Omega-fatty acids.
+Further, kale is also a good source of Omega-3 fatty acids.